Skip to content

 Rivers Klang and Gombak

-This is also true in the case of Kuala Lumpur.
-I strongly suggest you book a table in the best roof-top bar of KL: the Sky Bar at the top of the Traders Hotels, directly opposite to the Petronas Towers.
+Often, the best view of a city is not from the top of its skyscrapers but from a rooftop bar.
+This is also true for Kuala Lumpur.
+I recommend booking a table in one of the best rooftop bars in KL: the Sky Bar at the top of the Traders Hotel, directly opposite the Petronas Towers.

 Leave a Reply